dalmura/infrastructure/sites/indigo/docs/INDIGO-CORE-1-APPS-WAVE-3.md

 * Longorn is running w/default StorageClass
 * Traefik ingress controller

+## Obtain AWS Credentials
+You can get the required AWS Credentials from the `dalmura/network` repo, the README.md contains the instructions how to get them.

 ## Create and seal the Secrets
 Keycloak has a PostgreSQL DB via cnpg, which needs credentials to backup to S3.
 ```bash